 History UnErased provides explicit access points in current curricula for the inclusion of LGBTQ academic inquiry in Social Studies, ELA, Fine Arts, STEM and Health courses (and more).
 Cross-curricula connections are encouraged through critical inquiry and analysis using HUE’s Inquiry EduSystem™ and original resources that are rich in primary and secondary sources and leveled for elementary, middle and high school contexts.

-“The workshop allowed us to consider various perspectives, and I found I was able to consider my own individual perceptions (or misperceptions) of LGBTQ history and issues, as well as look at the larger cultural and historical contexts.”
+“The workshop allowed us to consider various perspectives, and I found I was able to consider my own individual perceptions (or misperceptions) of LGBTQ history, as well as look at larger cultural and historical contexts.”

 THE COMPLEXITIES OF LANGUAGE

 HUE understands that educators are overwhelmed and confused with the expansion of language surrounding the LGBTQ community, but that they want to learn which terms are appropriate and in step with the language their students are using.
 History UnErased helps educators navigate the complexities of today’s expansive language with confidence, as well as exploring the origin and historical development of this language.

 *All instructional materials include a Teacher’s Guide that provides a glossary of terms, as well as strategies for introducing students to language requisite for working with HUE’s LGBTQ Academic Inquiry Kits.

 History UnErased’s professional learning and development offers educators the training and resources necessary to forge classroom connections with LGBTQ academic content – providing today’s youth with a richer, more contextual understanding of our collective historical narrative.
 Integrating LGBTQ history and academic content addresses the social, emotional and academic learning of all students, as well as acting as a tool to mitigate the staggering statistics relating to LGBTQ youth and shapes a new generation of more sophisticated global citizens.